 Esther now has to come up with a plan to not only get in front of the King to make her request, but to win his favor so he will listen to her plea.

 Biblical Visibility Plan Step #1: Be Prepared

-Now that we are caught up on the story, let’s dive into Esther’s plan for getting in front of the King, and how that same plan can work to grant us favor in our businesses.
+Let’s dive into Esther’s plan for getting in front of the King.
+This same plan can work to grant us favor in our lives and businesses.

-At the end of Chapter 4, Esther leaves her Uncle Mordecai with a request to have him gather all the Jews in their community and have them fast for 3 days.
-Esther and her maids do the same thing and on the 3rd day, Esther puts on her royal robes and prepares herself to go to the King.
+At the end of Chapter 4, Esther leaves her Uncle Mordecai with a request to have him gather all the Jews in their community.
+She asks to have them fast for 3 days.
+Esther and her maids do the same thing.
+On the 3rd day, Esther puts on her royal robes and prepares herself to go to the King.

 What does this mean for us in our businesses?

 Let’s take a quick moment to acknowledge what Esther did NOT do:

 - She did not lose her head and go weeping and wailing into the King’s court as soon as she heard the disturbing news.

 - Esther did not get angry and confront Haman and demand that he change his plans.

 - She did not cower and hide, although her actions could have meant certain death.